carblue/acos5_gui/README.md

 # acos5_gui
-An Administration tool for ACS ACOS5 (V2: Smart Card/CryptoMate64 and V3: Smart Card/CryptoMate Nano), based on driver [acos5](https://github.com/carblue/acos5 "https://github.com/carblue/acos5") for OpenSC.
+An administration tool for ACS ACOS5 (V2: Smart Card/CryptoMate64 and V3: Smart Card/CryptoMate Nano), based on driver [acos5](https://github.com/carblue/acos5 "https://github.com/carblue/acos5") for OpenSC.

 For some of OpenSC's internal card drivers, there exist command-line tools.
 This is the Graphical User Interface tool for external driver acos5, built using the IUP GUI framework.